Abscissa24/Utilities/README.md

-A suite of script sthat make the windows experience better.
+A suite of scripts that make the windows experience better.